ClickCease

 Before you approach an agent for consideration, you will need to put together your professional actors package.
 This will include a cover letter, actor resume, headshots and demo clips.

-Cover letter: Some things to avoid would be not trying to sell yourself or repeat what the agent can see in your resume.
+The Cover Letter: This should be properly formatted and not simply repeat what the agent can see in your resume.
 It should be similar to a bio; help peak the agent’s interest about the real you (where you were born, why you love acting, and why do you want to be represented by that particular agency) and make sure to get the name of the agent correct.
 Referrals are often given priority, so if you met one of their actors on set, include who referred you.
 Lastly, don’t make it too long or they won’t read it, make it brief and interesting, like a skirt – short enough to be interesting, but long enough to cover the subject.

-Demo Clips: Your demo clips should consist of two contrasting scenes to show your acting range (e.g. one dramatic and one more lighted-hearted) and be of a high production quality.
-This can be achieved using a video recorder or a cell phone.
+Demo Clips: Your demo clips should consist of two contrasting scenes to show your acting range (e.g. one dramatic and one more lighted-hearted) and be of a high production quality using a video recorder or a cell phone.
 They should be no more than about a minute to a minute in a half in length.
 Agents will not have the time (nor the will) to watch much longer than that.
-And, if you have created a demo reel from a collection of scene clips you’ve been in, make sure to put the strongest work at the front.

-The reality is a lot of your success in getting an agent and breaking into the industry is going to come down to you; your type, what you have to offer and your persistence to not give up.
-The most important role a school can perform in that process is to ensure you are adequately trained, have an understanding of how to put together a professional actor package, and that you are ready to meet with an agent (and not before), because if an agency decides to pass on you, they will rarely be willing to take a second look.
+The reality is a lot of your success in getting an agent and breaking into the industry is going to come down to you; your type, what you have to offer, your level of training and persistence not to give up.
+The most important role a school can perform in that process is to ensure you are adequately trained; have an understanding of how to create your professional package; and that you are prepared to meet with an agent (and not before).